BrummieQuinn/Harry-Potter/README.md

 Once I was able to do this, I found the task straightforward, with alot less frustration and a more formulaic method.

 I also added the lighthouse report for the site, I'm quite happy with the result.

+I also look forward to increasing its responsiveness.